chill-utility/chill-utility.github.io/content/privacy/index.md

 It is a showcase site, which does not rely on cookies or tracking tools.
 Any changes will be indicated in an update to this Privacy Policy.

-The full source code of the site is available at this address: https://github.com/chill-utility/chill-utility.github.io
+The full source code of the site is available here: https://github.com/chill-utility/chill-utility.github.io

 ### Application